Understanding VA Disability Ratings

 Here's how it works: The VA starts with your highest-rated condition, then applies subsequent ratings to the remaining "efficiency" of your body.
 For example, if you have a 50% rating for PTSD, the VA considers you 50% disabled and 50% "efficient."
 If you also have a 30% rating for knee pain, that 30% applies to your remaining 50% efficiency, adding 15 percentage points (30% of 50%) to your overall rating.

 This system means that multiple smaller ratings don't always add up to what you might expect.
-A 50% rating plus a 30% rating equals 65% using VA Math, not 80%.
+A 50% rating plus a 30% rating combines to 65% using VA Math — which the VA then rounds to the nearest 10% (with values ending in .5 or higher rounding up), giving you a final combined rating of 70%, not the 80% you'd get from simple addition.

 VA Disability Rating Schedules and Criteria